ostinelli/gin.io/docs/models.md

  local users = Users.delete_all()
  ```

- * `Users.delete_where(attrs, options)`: deletes all users that match the query specified in attributes.
+ * `Users.delete_where(attrs_or_string, options)`: deletes all users that match the query specified in the attributes or SQL string.
 If provided, `options` is a table that can specify the `limit` of the row count.
 For example:

  ```lua
  local users = Users.delete_where({ first_name = 'gin'}, { limit = 5 })